jepstein-eagle/adaptable/packages/adaptable/readme/adaptable-state-guide.md

 This ensures that users wont see an empty AdapTable instance but, rather, one full of reports, searches, conditional styles etc that allow them to be productive immediately.

-#### Predefined Config Contents
+### Predefined Config Contents

-Predefined Config consists of a series of (nullable) properties that themselves each implement Config State.
+Predefined Config consists of a series of (nullable) properties that themselves each implement Config State (e.g. `AdvancedSearch`, `Layouts` etc.

-Users only need to provide config for those properties which they want intial state, and within each object every object is nullable (with default values) so only those elements which differ from the default implementation need to be provided.
+Users only need to provide config for those properties which they want intial state; within each object every object is nullable (with default values) so only those elements which differ from the default implementation need to be provided.

-The State items in Predefined Config can be conceptually be put into 2 categories:

-Design-Time: Cannot be overriden & saved by users (e.g. Menus, Entitlements etc.)

-Run-Time: Can be overriden & saved by user's actions (and persisted through State Management)

-If you don't want your users to edit the Adaptable Objects that you ship in PredefinedConfig, then set the Entitlement for that function to be ReadOnly.
+> To prevent users from editing the Adaptable Objects shipped in PredefinedConfig, set the Entitlement for that function to `ReadOnly`.

+### How Predefined Config Works
+Predefined Config is written at design-time in JSON format.

-This object when populated forms the predefinedConfig property in adaptableOptions.
+It is passed into AdapTable via `predefinedConfig` property in adaptableOptions.

 It can be passed in either as pure JSON or as a url to a file which contains the JSON.

+When AdapTable is first loaded, any predefined config (see below) is read into memory and then stored (either locally or remotely - depending on your settings) together with any user state that is created during that session.

+Subsequently, each time the application is launched, that User State is retrieved (either from local storage or remote storage) and the particular AdapTable instance is pre-populated with it.

+It is read once and merged into the user's Adaptable State, and then any run-time changes which users make will form part of their State and be continually updated.

-Although you can construct all your config by hand, its often easier when building more "complex" items like Queries to create them in the GUI at design time and then copy and paste the resulting state into your config file.
+> Although you can construct all your config by hand, its often easier when building more "complex" items like Queries to create them in the GUI at design time and then copy and paste the resulting state into your config file.

-Functions
+### Creating Functions

 Many objects in AdapTable (e.g. Custom Sorts, User Menus, Action Columns etc.) include 'functions' that developers can provide when it makes sense to use a custom implementation rather than one provided by AdapTable.